W0lfan/starblast-mod-example/README.md

 *No. Listen to Wolfan:*

-So.
+**So.
 Now, we created a variable which will store the informations of the ships the mod will have in.
 There is two methods to "put the ships" in this variable:

-- Write directely the name of the variable which store the ship code.
+**- Write directely the name of the variable which store the ship code.
 The name of the variable is usually `TheShipName_TheShipTier`.
 If the variable name (a variable is written as `var`, the text after it (before the `=`) is the name of variable.
 Write directely the variable of the name in the variable.
-Assume that my variable name is `Fly_101`:
+Assume that my variable name is `Fly_101`:**
 ```
 var ships= [Fly_101]
 ```
-- The other method is to push the variable name in the variable.
-To push a ship in the variable, write after `var ships=[]` this (we still assume that my variable's name is `Fly_101`):
+**- The other method is to push the variable name in the variable.
+To push a ship in the variable, write after `var ships=[]` this (we still assume that my variable's name is `Fly_101`):**
 ```
 ships.push(Fly_101)
  ```
- It is how it does work: when the mod editor will see this line, it will understand this: "*I have to push* (`push`) *in the variable ships* (`ships`) *the value Fly_101* (`Fly_101`)."
+ **It is how it does work: when the mod editor will see this line, it will understand this: "*I have to push* (`push`) *in the variable ships* (`ships`) *the value Fly_101* (`Fly_101`)."
- At the end, the variable will looks like that, with the two methods, even if it's not showed by the mod editor for the second method:
+ At the end, the variable will looks like that, with the two methods, even if it's not showed by the mod editor for the second method:**
  ```
  var ships= [
   Fly_101,
  ]
 ```

-One step left, and you will be able to test your ship!
+**One step left, and you will be able to test your ship!
+**